 Davis’ family has also participated in these events.
-Her sister organized a March for Our Lives event at Polytechnic High School in Riverside where she reads Davis’ speech.
+Her sister organized a March for Our Lives event at Polytechnic High School in Riverside where she read Davis’ speech.

 “Many Vegas survivors don’t like to politicize our tragedy,” Davis said.
-“Trying to save others from experiencing what we did is not political.”
+“But trying to save others from experiencing what we did is not political.”

 While the shooting sparked more political discussion around gun violence, not much accomplished nationally.

 Some states passed individual laws, including “red flag” laws, which said the court could confiscate guns from people who seemed violent.
 This was passed in eight states.

 After the Parkland shooting, Florida, passed laws raising the legal age to purchase a gun from 18 to 21 and banned bump stocks, which are devices that allow semiautomatic rifles to mirror the rapid-fire discharge of a fully-automatic weapon.

 Florida was one of the eight states that participated in the “red flag” law.

 While Davis said distancing herself from the shooting helps her talk about the experience, she has not fully recovered or moved past the trauma.

 Survivors are not the only ones affected by the tragedy.
 Families also feel the aftermath of traumatic events.